AssemblyScript/website/src/memory.md

 # Memory

-Similar to other languages that use linear memory, and until the [GC](https://github.com/WebAssembly/gc) 🦄 proposal becomes available, all data in AssemblyScript is stored at a specific offset in linear memory so other parts of the program can read and modify it.
+Similar to other languages that use linear memory, all data in AssemblyScript is stored at a specific offset in linear memory for now so other parts of the program can read and modify it.

 ## Importing memory